 Treatment of MDD in adults.

 Adults: Initial: 150mg/day in divided doses after a meal or light snack.
 Titrate: May increase by 50mg/day every 3-4 days.
 Max: (Outpatient) 400mg/day in divided doses.
 (Inpatient) 600mg/day in divided doses.
 Once adequate response is achieved, may reduce dose gradually, with subsequent adjustment, depending on therapeutic response.
 Maint: Generally recommended to continue treatment for several months after an initial response.
-Maintain on the lowest effective dose and periodically reassess to determine the continued need for maintenance treatment.
+Maintain on the lowest effective dose.
 May administer major portion of daily dose at hs or reduce dose if drowsiness occurs.

 Tab: 50mg*, 100mg*, 150mg*, 300mg* *scored

-Monitor for withdrawal symptoms when discontinuing treatment; gradually reduce dose whenever possible.
+Monitor for withdrawal symptoms when discontinuing treatment; gradually reduce dose.
 May cause serotonin syndrome or neuroleptic malignant syndrome (NMS)-like reactions; d/c immediately and initiate supportive symptomatic treatment.
 May precipitate a mixed/manic episode in patients at risk for bipolar disorder; screen for risk of bipolar disorder prior to initiating treatment.
 Not approved for treatment of bipolar depression.
-May cause QT/QTc interval prolongation and torsades de pointes, cardiac arrhythmias, and hypotension, including orthostatic hypotension and syncope.
+May cause QT/QTc interval prolongation, torsades de pointes, cardiac arrhythmias, and hypotension, including orthostatic hypotension and syncope.
 Not recommended for use during initial recovery phase of myocardial infarction (MI).
 May increase risk of bleeding events.
-Priapism reported; caution in men with conditions that may predispose to priapism (eg, sickle cell anemia, multiple myeloma, leukemia) or with penile anatomical deformation (eg, angulation, cavernosal fibrosis, Peyronie's disease); d/c with erection lasting >6 hrs (painful or not).
+Priapism reported; caution in men with conditions that may predispose to priapism (eg, sickle cell anemia, multiple myeloma, leukemia) or with penile anatomical deformation; d/c with erection lasting >6 hrs (painful or not).
 Hyponatremia may occur; caution in elderly and volume-depleted patients.
 Consider discontinuation in patients with symptomatic hyponatremia and institute appropriate medical intervention.
 May cause somnolence or sedation and may impair mental/physical abilities.
 Pupillary dilation that occurs following use may trigger an angle-closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.
-Caution with cardiac disease, hepatic/renal impairment and in elderly.
+Caution with cardiac disease, hepatic/renal impairment, and in elderly.

 Somnolence/sedation, dizziness, constipation, blurred vision, dry mouth, headache, nervousness, N/V, fatigue, abdominal/gastric disorder, nasal/sinus congestion, musculoskeletal aches/pains.